marcoff90/todo-app/README.md

 - add animations cascading for tasks
 - completing tasks by moving them from one column to another

-### To fix
-- animation of navbar not moving with the tasks

 ### [Backend Docs](backend.md)

 ![Alt Text](https://github.com/marcoff90/todo-app/blob/master/app_gif/ToDoApp-v10.gif)